-Sure, you can purchase Blenko Glass Company’s gorgeously delicate, handcrafted creations online or at the brick-and-mortar store, but it might be the creation process that leaves the biggest impression.
+Sure, you can purchase Blenko Glass Company’s gorgeously delicate, handcrafted creations online or at the brick-and-mortar store, but it might be the creative process that leaves the biggest impression.
 Established in 1893, Blenko still employs many traditional glass-making techniques you can see in action for free — glass-blowing demonstrations are the highlight — and you’ll see the whole process as you venture through a fully functioning, glass-making production facility.

 Wisconsin: Jelly Belly Warehouse Tour

-In Pleasant Prairie, Wis., free candy makes your trip even more pleasant.
+In Pleasant Prairie, Wisconsin, free candy makes your trip even more pleasant.
 Every day, the Jelly Belly Visitor Center and the Jelly Belly Express Train Tour whisk visitors through a free, 25-minute ride that explores production process of treats like candy corn, gummies, and, of course, jelly beans.

 The tour includes free samples and — seriously — a chorus line of giant dancing jelly beans.
 Saving money is sweet, but jelly beans, especially dancing ones, are even sweeter.